 A classroom is only as good as its teacher.
 A school is only as good as its principal.

-Principal leadership is second only to teacher effectiveness among school
+Principal leadership is second only to teacher effectiveness among school influences on student success.

 I Do-We Do-You Do

 Basically, effective teaching boils down to I do-The teacher clearly explains what students are to learn and how they will learn.